Asphalt Roof Shingles Cost Guide

-A roof replacement is a major project that costs thousands of dollars, so it’s in your best interest to invest in high-quality shingles that will last for a long time.
+A roof replacement is a major project that costs thousands of dollars, so it is in your best interest to invest in high-quality shingles that last a long time.
 Otherwise, you could end up paying $7,000 to $12,000 for reroofing.
 Extreme climates or areas with heavy precipitation may benefit from shingles with a longer lifespan.
 Many brands have a limited lifetime warranty.
-Generally, the longer the warranty, the higher the cost will be.
+Generally, the longer the warranty, the higher the cost.

 |20-Year||$3 - $6|

 |Lifetime||$12 - $20|

 Basic three-tab options usually have a 20-year warranty and cost between $3 and $6 per sq.ft.
 These are slightly lower quality.
 However, the low cost makes them a smart choice for homeowners who do not plan to stay in their home forever or want a more cost-effective option.
 Check building codes with 20-year shingles because they are usually only built to withstand 70 mph winds.